-Ababu is a second-term Member of the Kenya National Assembly representing Budalang'i Constituency following his re-election in March, 2013, and has served as Kenya's Minister for Sports and Youth Affairs.
-He is currently the Chairman of the Public Accounts Committee (PAC), Parliament's premier oversight committee.
-He is also a Commissioner with the Kenya National Audit Commission and Secretary-General of the Eastern Africa Association of Public Accounts Committees (EAPAC).
+Ababu is currently the Chief Administrative Secretary of the Ministry of Foreign Affairs of the Republic of Kenya.
+He was a Member of the Kenya National Assembly representing Budalang'i Constituency following his re-election in March, 2013, and has served as Kenya's Minister for Sports and Youth Affairs.
+He was also the Chairman of the Public Accounts Committee (PAC), Parliament's premier oversight committee.
 Ababu has previously chaired Parliament's Committee on Justice and Legal Affairs and also co-chaired the defunct Parliamentary Committee on Constitution Review that shepherded Kenya to a new constitutional dispensation in 2010.
-He also initiated and chaired the landmark Parliamentary Select Committee on Cost of Living in 2011; served on Parliament's Committee on Delegated Legislation; has been Secretary of Bunge Football Club, of which he is the lead striker holding the all-time record of most goals scored.
+He also initiated and chaired the landmark Parliamentary Select Committee on Cost of Living in 2011; served on Parliament's Committee on Delegated Legislation; he was the Secretary of Bunge Football Club, of which he was the lead striker holding the all-time record of most goals scored.
 Between 2008 and 2013, he served as Parliamentary Secretary for the Orange Democratic Movement (ODM), Kenya's largest political party both in and out of Parliament.
 An avid reader and writer, as well as keen commentator on public affairs, he runs a popular weekly column for the Standard on Sunday - a leading Kenyan newspapers.

 Before his election to Parliament on his first attempt in 2007, he served as Chief Counsel at the Chambers of Justice (a Public Interest Foundation he founded in 2002); headed his own law firm, Ababu Namwamba Attorneys-at-Law; directed his private charity, Ababu Namwamba Foundation; and wrote a weekly political analysis column for the Sunday Standard newspaper.
 He was also active in the international lobbying circuit, strongly advocating for issues such as fair trade and debt relief for Africa and human rights through forums like the World Social Forum.